 Physical distancing is generally good in lines, but not always as great while walking around open spaces.
 It’s very difficult to unlearn ingrained habits and behavior, and even guests with the absolute best intentions are bound to make ‘missteps’ in terms of physical distancing.
 This is no knock on guests–to the contrary, it’s preparing you for what to expect.

 People are bound to make mistakes during this period of temporary abnormal.
 Much of what we do happens on an instinctive level or while operating in ‘autopilot’ mode.
 (How many of you don’t even remember driving to work some days after arriving there?
 Certain behaviors become routine.)

 As for whether Walt Disney World is safe enough to visit, that’s a personal question we cannot answer for you.
 It’s sufficiently safe for us to visit, albeit with some behavioral modifications (more on those below) to further reduce our risk.

 Our perspective is one of risk mitigation and harm reduction rather than one of social abstinence.
 The latter “strategy” is an unworkable and unrealistic approach that’s destined to fail.
 We’d rather make reasonably informed and responsible decisions to venture out and avoid the riskiest situations when we do.

 In our view, this is a realistic middle ground approach since humans need socialization, fresh air, activities, and so on.
-It’s doubtful that most people are prepared to spend a full year or more isolating at home without any outside contact, so finding ways to do things as safely as possible is worthwhile.
+It’s doubtful that most people are prepared to spend over a year isolating at home without any outside contact, so finding ways to do things as safely as possible is worthwhile.

 At this point, we are comfortable doing virtually anything outdoors, plus indoor experiences that are more fleeting in nature or that have good ventilation.
 Of course, everyone’s risk tolerance levels vary.
 Beyond that, we work from home, do not come in contact with older family members, and can self isolate after visits to the parks.
 Your circumstances will likely vary.